john-sth/D3OS-NE2000/os/kernel/src/device/ne2k/README.md

 - [ ] reread fifo breq underrun, overrun
 - [ ] maybe add tcp to nettest (at the end)
 - [ ] create the presentation
+- [ ] remove unneeded logs and todos and unused warnings!!
+- [ ] bring main up to date with development
 - [ ] upload code and thesis until friday !!!!!

 - [x] rewrite of nettest application in rust